INSIDE: The Ultimate Guide to the Best Central Park Statues including the delightful Alice in Wonderland Statue.

 Deep in the green surrounds of Central Park, we were astonished to find an Alice in Wonderland Statue.
 It appeared out of nowhere, and as a life-long Alice fan, I was delighted!

-The Alice in Wonderland Statue Central Park in NYC is truly loved by all
+The Alice in Wonderland Statue New York is truly loved by all

 The patina on the Alice Statue Central Park is evidence of the love this statue receives from locals and travellers of all ages.

 My kids ran their hands over the New York Alice in Wonderland statue and Ned couldn’t resist climbing in and amongst it, like the thousands of children before him have done, and will continue to do.

 The Alice Statue Central Park was fashioned into being by Spanish-born American sculptor José de Creeft based upon the illustrations by John Tenniel in the first edition of the book.
 The designer was Fernando Texidor.

 The dedication reads:

 ALICE IN WONDERLAND / IN MEMORY OF MY WIFE / MARGARITA DELACORTE / WHO LOVED ALL CHILDREN.

 Looking for things to do in Central Park?